 Enhances Sexual Experience

-A word of caution, though.
-Human bodies respond differently to marijuana (or any kind of substance, for that matter), and one’s medical history may influence or have an effect on how marijuana interacts with other medicines one is taking.
+A word of caution.
+Human bodies respond differently to marijuana (or any kind of substance, for that matter).
+One’s medical history may influence or have an effect on how marijuana interacts with other medicines one is taking.
 Always consult a doctor first for further education and information.
 Do not self-medicate.